SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_definition.rst

 The corresponding directories are:

 * data_models: These are both memory and buffer based.
+There are helper functions for IO.
-* libs: Library functions used by the processing components.
-These are not callable directly by the EF, and are not shown on this diagram.
+* libs: Library functions used by the processing components, not by EF.
+Not shown on this diagram.
-* processing_components: components that can be executed by the Execution Framework, including external interface.
+* processing_components: components that can be executed by the Execution Framework.
 * workflows: Contains top level workflows

+An execution framework can access the processing components via the processing_component_interface which is contained in processing_components.external interface.

 The data models are implemented as python classes.
 The functions are stateless so calling the same function with the same inputs will always return the same value.

 Please note that the documentation below has links to the python source.
 In the end, this is the definitive documentation.